Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems: Conclusions

 \subsection{Acknowledgements}

-\begin{itemize} \item RB acknowledges support from the Austrian Science Fund (FWF) within the project I2419-N32 (Employing Recent Outcomes in Proximal Theory Outside the Comfort Zone). \item GD is supported by a MATHEON Research Center project CH12 funded by the Einstein Center for Mathematics (ECMath) Berlin. \item PE and OS are supported by the Austrian Science Fund (FWF), with SFB F68, project F6804-N36 (Quantitative Coupled Physics Imaging) and project F6807-N36 (Tomography with Uncertainties). \item OS acknowledges support from the Austrian Science Fund (FWF) within the national research network Geometry and Simulation, project S11704 (Variational Methods for Imaging on Manifolds) and I3661-N27 (Novel Error Measures and Source Conditions of Regularization Methods for Inverse Problems). \end{itemize}
+\begin{itemize} \item RB acknowledges support from the Austrian Science Fund (FWF) within the project I2419-N32 (Employing Recent Outcomes in Proximal Theory Outside the Comfort Zone). \item GD is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy ``The Berlin Mathematics Research Center MATH'' (EXC-2046/1, project ID: 390685689). \item PE and OS are supported by the Austrian Science Fund (FWF), with SFB F68, project F6804-N36 (Quantitative Coupled Physics Imaging) and project F6807-N36 (Tomography with Uncertainties). \item OS acknowledges support from the Austrian Science Fund (FWF) within the national research network Geometry and Simulation, project S11704 (Variational Methods for Imaging on Manifolds) and I3661-N27 (Novel Error Measures and Source Conditions of Regularization Methods for Inverse Problems). \end{itemize}